Developer-DAO/docs/docs/getting-started/about-the-dao.md

 3. 🏗️ **Build**: Hackathons, Agency Work, Fellowship programs, Jobs.

-4. 👩🏽‍⚖️ **Govern**: Propose, debate and vote on ideas and budget allocations.
+4. 👩🏽‍⚖️ **Govern**: Propose, debate, vote on ideas and budget allocations.

 The vast majority of the value the DAO creates is provided as public goods.
-That means, Members and non-members are like have equal access and one persons use doesn't impact anothers.

-something something link to how to get involved.
+This means that the value is available to everyone, regardless of whether they are a member or not.
+For example, a workshop is a public good.